 Tax laws are complicated.
 Everyone makes an occasional mistake when filing an income tax return.
 And sometimes we have difficulty making on-time tax payments due to a temporary cash flow problem.
-While such issues will not necessarily land you in trouble with the IRS or the Colorado Department of Revenue, more serious offenses, such as evasion or filing a fraudulent return, and when that happens you need to contact an experienced Colorado tax crimes attorney.
+While such issues will not necessarily land you in trouble with the Internal Revenue Service IRS or the Colorado Department of Revenue, more serious offenses, such as evasion or filing a fraudulent return, and when that happens you need to contact an experienced Colorado tax crimes attorney for legal advice.

 What Happens If I Don’t Pay or Remit My Taxes?

 Under Colorado statutes, it is a Class 5 felony to “willfully” attempt to “evade or defeat” any tax administered by the state.
 Along those same lines, it is a Class 5 felony to willfully fail to “collect or truthfully account” for a tax that you are legally responsible for remitting to the state, such as sales tax receipts or withholding from employee wages.
-If convicted of either offense, an individual faces one to three years in prison and a fine of up to $100,000.
+If convicted of either offense of tax fraud, criminal penalties include one to three years in prison and a fine of up to $100,000.
 In addition, a corporation convicted under the statute may be fined upwards of $500,000.

-Colorado's law mirrors the Internal Revenue Code, which similarly prohibits any willful attempt to “evade or defeat” any federal tax.
-If convicted of a felony under this section, a person faces up to five years in federal prison.
+Colorado’s law mirrors the Internal Revenue Code, which similarly prohibits any willful attempt to “evade or defeat” any federal tax.
+If convicted of a felony under this section, a person faces up to five years imprisonment.
 The fine structure is the same as Colorado state law: up to $100,000 for an individual and $500,000 for a corporation.